- Course code: MET-HIS910

 Historical and Exegetical Methods: Text, Materiality, Context MET-HIS910

 MET-HIS910 is an elective course.
-Its main objective is a broad orientation in current methodological paradigms, their possibilities, and presuppositions within historical and exegetical fields of study, in order to enable the doctoral student to substantiate and argue for her/his own methodological and theoretical thesis design.
-The course enables the doctoral students to apply theoretical and methodological insights from published research to the creative work with their own PhD projects.
-The PhD student shall also be able to reflect on issues of the sociology of research connected to the discipline(s).
+Its main objective is a broad orientation in current methodological paradigms, their possibilities, and presuppositions within historical and exegetical fields of study to enable the doctoral student to substantiate and argue for their own methodological and theoretical thesis design.
+The course allows doctoral students to apply theoretical and methodological insights from published research to creative work with their PhD projects.
+The PhD student shall also be able to reflect on the sociology of research connected to the discipline(s).

 MODES OF TEACHING AND LEARNING ACTIVITIES

-- Panels/Work groups Each seminar is normally of three days¿ length, approximately 6 hours per day.
+Each seminar is normally three days' length, approximately 6 hours per day.

 Study requirements